hechinger/TuitionTracker2025/README.md

 - configure recommended schools on the landing page;
 - control which articles are included in the recirculation module; and
 - run the data pipeline to pull in new data.

+### Managing admin users

+The admin section of the site authenticates users with [Clerk](https://clerk.com/), so you can invite new users and control who has access to the production admin portal through [the Clerk users dashboard for the project](https://dashboard.clerk.com/apps/app_30KjQAmWUStUY61HPibo2F4wr3d/instances/ins_30asmArP9S32cXaE4yofjCbQdML/users).
+Through the portal you can either create users directly or invite them to join from an emailed link.
+Inviting users allows them to configure their own password when they create their account.

+> [!NOTE]
+> The preview deployment of the site uses Clerk's development instance to manage users.
+You can control who has access to the preview admin portal through [the development instance of the same Clerk project](https://dashboard.clerk.com/apps/app_30KjQAmWUStUY61HPibo2F4wr3d/instances/ins_30KjQArabdFrUCR0lnE7ecw2co0/users).

 ### Managing content